 - Metformin decreases high blood sugar, primarily by suppressing liver glucose production (hepatic gluconeogenesis).[79]

 - A 2017 review and meta-analysis found that people with diabetes who were taking metformin had 7% lower all-cause mortality.
-They also had reduced cancer and cardiovascular disease than those on other therapies.
+They also had reduced cancer (breast, gastrointestinal, liver, pancreatic) than those on other therapies.

 - A large population-based study evaluated the effect of metformin on five-year survival.
-The design, population selected and data obtained, will not be detailed here, but is a base for our analysis.
 Records of 78,000 diabetic patients treated with metformin were compared with records of 78,000 non-diabetic subjects and matched for relevant characteristics, such as age, smoking, cancer history, etc. Similar comparison was performed between 12,000 diabetic patients taking sulphonylurea (SU) drugs and 12,000 matched non-diabetic individuals.
 Not unexpectedly, SU-treated diabetic patients had ~40 percent greater mortality than their non-diabetic control group.
 However, mortality in metformin-treated diabetic patients was similar to the matched non-diabetic controls.
 In fact, among patients in their 70s, mortality was reduced by ~15 percent in metformin-treated diabetic patients compared with non-diabetic controls.
-These observations suggest that the protective action of metformin may extend beyond effects on specific age-related diseases and provide compelling evidence to support the design and conduct of studies to directly test whether human aging, and its diseases, can be effectively delayed.
+These observations suggested that the protective action of metformin may extend beyond effects on specific age-related diseases.
+It was used to provide compelling evidence to support the design and conduct of studies to directly test whether human aging, and its diseases, could be effectively delayed.

 Leading Anti-Aging Scientists taking Metformin include: